 Why not bring your bike and practice on the roads used by the top cycling professionals in preparation for major cycling events.
-Team Sky partake in a two week training programme based at Mount Teide in preparation for the Tour de France.
+Team INEOS (formerly Team Sky) partake in a two week training programme based at Mount Teide in preparation for the Tour de France.

 If you are planning on taking your bike with you to Tenerife you will find that airlines differ in their charges and policies for transporting bikes.